+Applicants must be 16 years of age or over on or before 1st July, in the year of entry1.
 Applicants who are applying/enrolling for part-time courses that do not require a Pre-Entry Advice Session / interview or information session will be required to make a payment of fees at the time of application/enrolment, or within 5 working days.
 This includes online telephone or in-person payments.
-Fees are set out within the parttime Prospectus as well as the College website.
+Fees are set out within the part-time Prospectus as well as the College website.
 Fees are applied in line with the Fees and Charges Policy.
 Fees not paid at the time of enrolment or within 5 working days may result in the application / enrolment being withdrawn.